Azure-Samples/contoso-chat/docs/index.md

 Here you will find endpoint URLs, identifiers, and other information about your deployed resources that will be needed later.
 One thing you won't find here are any keys or passwords -- those are stored for you in Azure Key Vault and retrieved for you as needed.
 In line with best security practices, you won't need to handle any secrets yourself.

-## 3. Our goal: build a retail website with an AI-powered chat assistant
+## 2. Our goal: build a retail website with an AI-powered chat assistant

 Your instructor showed you your goal for this workshop: create a Copilot (a chatbot) for a retail website.
 Let's install the content for the website to your Codespace now.
 To do this we will:

  - Copy the contents of https://github.com/Azure-Samples/contoso-web to the Codespace
  - Install Next.js into the app (this is a Next app)
  - Launch the web app in your Codespace

+ ### 1. Downoad and install the website content

 1. Click to activate the VS Code Terminal pane (below these intructions).
 1. Enter these commands in turn.